 ► Prop 64, the initiative to legalize marijuana, received support from about 53 percent of the region's residents.
 Its highest level of support came from voters at the Davis Community Church.
 Its greatest opposition was from Sun City Lincoln, a retirement community in Placer County.

 ► The region broadly rejected the effort to repeal the death penalty, Prop 62.
 The most opposition to the measure came from voters at Placer County Fire Station Number 75, located in a rural area west of Lincoln.
 Its greatest support came from voters at the Davis Library.

-Use this map to see how residents in your neighborhood voted in the presidential election.
-This map will be updated with other races throughout the day.
-Press buttons above map to switch between contests.(Click here if using the Bee's mobile app to see graphic.)
+Use this map to see how residents in your neighborhood voted in the November 2016 election.
+Press buttons above map to switch between contests.

 Data source: County elections departments in Yolo, Sacramento, Placer and El Dorado Counties.

 Notes: Yolo County is behind the rest of the region when it comes to GIS mapping.
 Some precinct boundaries in Yolo County may be slightly off.
 Updated at 1:24 PM on 12/20 to correct percentage of voters for Trump at Thermalands Community Center.

 Data Tracker is a regular feature that breaks down the numbers behind today’s news.
 Explore more trends at sacbee.com/datatracker.